-Lyle Anderson contracted Jack Nicklaus to build a course around a sizeable Scottsdale residential development in the early 1980s and the Golden Bear duly obliged by laying out eighteen rather testing holes on an arid property bereft of any water hazard.
+Lyle Anderson contracted Jack Nicklaus to build a course around a sizeable Scottsdale residential development in the early 1980s and the Golden Bear with his senior designer Bob Cupp duly obliged by laying out eighteen rather testing holes on an arid property bereft of any water hazard.

 Desert Highlands Golf Club made its mark in 1983 when it hosted the first televised Skins Game between Jack Nicklaus, Arnold Palmer, Gary Player and Tom Watson.
 Eight years later, in 1991, Sarah LeBrun Ingram won her first of three U.S. Women’s Mid-Amateur Championship titles here.
 Such early exposure propelled Desert Highlands into the national listings but the course still enjoys a creditable state ranking position.